LupaDevStudio/Geozzle/README.md

 #### The flag image

-Displaying flags poses a specific challenge because the request provides a URL to an SVG file.
-Since SVG files cannot be directly shown using the `kivy` library, we created another request to obtain the corresponding PNG image from the SVG URL.
+Displaying flags poses a specific challenge because the request provides a *url* to an *svg* file.
+Since *svg* files cannot be directly shown using the *Kivy* library, we created another request to obtain the corresponding *png* image from the *svg url*.
 This functionality is implemented in the `download_png_from_svg_url` function within `tools/sparql.py`.

 #### Country shape (ISO 3 code)

-With the ISO 3 code obtained from the request, we created a python file that convert this geojson file to a PNG file in `extras/convert_geojson_to_png.py`.
+With the ISO 3 code obtained from the request, we created a python file that convert this geojson file to a *png* file in `extras/convert_geojson_to_png.py`.

-The function scans the geojson file containing the geographical coordinates of each country's territory blocks.
+The function scans the *geojson* file containing the geographical coordinates of each country's territory blocks.
 For each country, it creates a white image on which the aforementioned blocks are traced using pillow's polygon tracing function.
 The result is then stored in a folder as a png.

-The output PNG file contains country shapes that are white with no backgrounds.
-This format is necessary for displaying the map in our graphical interface, kivy, which can only draw on white spaces.
-Therefore, having the country shapes in white ensures compatibility with kivy.
+The output *png* file contains country shapes that are white with no backgrounds.
+This format is necessary for displaying the map in our graphical interface, *Kivy*, which can only draw on white spaces.
+Therefore, having the country shapes in white ensures compatibility with *Kivy*.